JuanitoSebastian/HKI-Bike-Buddy/Documentation/UserGuide.md

 4. Build and run the project with ``⌘ + R``

 ### App Won't Start: Untrusted Developer?
-When installing apps built in Xcode to an iPhone you might encounter and error stating that the developer is not trusted.
+When installing apps built in Xcode you might encounter and error stating that the developer is not trusted.
 This can be fixed by going to ``Settings`` > ``General`` > ``Device Management`` and marking the Apple ID you used to build the app as trusted.

 ## Launching The App
 Launch the application by tapping the HKI Bike Buddy icon on the home screen of your device.